gscontras/ESSLLI-2016/chapters/2-pragmatics.md

 ~~~~

-The literal listener infers the answer to the QUD, assuming that the utterance he hears is true of the state:
+The literal listener infers the answer to the QUD, assuming that the utterance he hears is true of the state.
+In the full version, Kao et al. model liteners' reactions to statements about the price of electric kettles.
+They empirically estimate the prior knowledge people carry about kettle prices, as well as the probility of getting upset (i.e., experiencing a negatively-valenced affect) in response to a given price.

 ~~~~
 ///fold: